privly/privly-applications/PGP/README.md

 is PRE-ALPHA status.

 ### Current TODO
-- Sign and encrypt messages (currently the app just encrypts without signing)
+- PGP Sign messages (currently the app just encrypts without signing).
-- Verify signatures when decrypting messages
+- Verify signatures when decrypting messages.
-- Generate a backed identity assertions in browser
+- Locally verify backed identity assertions by browserifying and including 'mozilla/browserid-local-verify'
-- Sign a PersonaPGP key with the public key found in a backed identity assertion
+- Implement tests that are already outlined.
-- Verify a returned back identity assertion and signature
+- Update PROTOCOL to reflect current system, and things we do apart from Persona.
-- Implement tests that are already outlined
+- Create CONTRIBUTE document to get people up to speed.

 ### Storage